 Career Outcomes, Job Placement, and Return on Investment

-Although not every program guarantees a job, Arclabs’ high completion rate and dedicated career support mean you’ll be well positioned to enter the welding workforce quickly; with 76% of students graduating on time and most alumni moving into in-demand welding roles, the school’s $23,944 average net price often translates to a strong return on investment as graduates start earning sooner.
+Although not every program guarantees a job, Arclabs’ high completion rate and dedicated career support mean you’ll be well positioned to enter the welding workforce quickly.
+With most students graduating on time and most alumni moving into in-demand welding roles, the school’s $23,944 average net price often translates to a strong return on investment as graduates start earning sooner.
 You’ll get focused career support that connects you with employers and helps translate your job skills into hireable experience.
 Placement services, résumé help, and employer networks reduce job-search time, so your training converts to paychecks fast.
 The ROI depends on your specialty, location, and work ethic, but outcomes show a clear path from training to employment.

 | Hope | Skill | Reward |